DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 **MALCOLM**
 *"Ladies and gentlemen, I’d like to thank myself for always believing in me—"*

-*Johnathan rolls his eyes, shaking his head with a **chuckle** as he sets down his bag and powers up his workstation.
+*Jonathan rolls his eyes, shaking his head with a **chuckle** as he sets down his bag and powers up his workstation.
 His monitor floods with **security alerts, protocol assignments, and project directives.** One notification catches his eye.*

 ---

 ## ON SCREEN: **NEW PROJECT INITIATIVE – SECURITY CLEARANCE REQUIRED**

-*Johnathan **narrows his eyes** as he clicks the notification.
+*Jonathan **narrows his eyes** as he clicks the notification.
 The system **flashes red**—ACCESS DENIED.
 The project name is simply listed as:*

 ### **"ARCHAEOLOGICAL INTAKE & SECURITY PROTOCOLS"**